dharmeshkakadia/jezifm.github.io/_posts/2016-07-24-django-rest-framework.md

 ## Class based views

-It is used after url has been routed, you will be defining how each HTTP method will be handled.
+A url/resource can be assigned to a class, you will be defining how each HTTP method will be handled.
 Inside the class you need to implement `get`, `post`, `put`, `patch`, `delete` methods.

 Class based views is the building block for `ViewSets`, a higher abstraction of Django REST framework.

 ## Authentication

-Intercepts the request then pass it through all the authentication backend.
+Authentication in Django REST works by intercepting the request then passing it to all the authentication backend.
 If one succeed then `request.user` and `request.auth` is populated. `request.auth` is the authentication backend used, Eg. `facebook`, `google` or `Django` itself.

 ## Permissions